0xadri/notes-js/__js_devops_node_aws_gitlab_docker.md

 ~~~~~

 Voila.

+If connections issues:

-It should successfully connect to the AWS RDS Database.
-If not, you may have an issue with the setup on AWS.
+ - You may have an issue with the setup on AWS

+ - Security Group: Check if port 5462 is not open for inbound connections.
+If missing, add the port 5462 open for inbound connections and put your current IP address is in the sources.

+ - Security Group: Check if port 5462 is not open for inbound connections.
+If present, check that your current IP address is in the sources.
+If not, add it.

 ~~~~~